cawel/notes-binder/history/History of the World since 1300/lecture 3/E - The Columbian Exchange.md

 ## Americas' population dramatically dropped
 * within the 1st century after European contact, pop dropped from 100-120 million to 20 million
-* they tried to blood in Europeans' bread
+* they tried to spoil Europeans' bread with their own blood
 * they put infected bodies into the wells

 ## Diseases